vinzmoke-zoro/Zigzag-Scanline-Algorithm/README.md

 mkdir myMaps
 ros2 run nav2_map_server map_saver_cli -f myMaps/my_map
 ```
+>[!NOTE]
-NOTE: you may need to run this command multiple times until the map is successfully saved.
+>You may need to run this command multiple times until the map is successfully saved.

 ### Launching the map
 Now that the map was successfully saved, you can now start up nav2 and navigate within the area that you mapped.
 First, use ctrl + c to kill the process in the terminal for cartographer and teleop_twist.
 Then run the following command to run nav2.